imaginedelements/heather-turano-coaching/src/pages/blog-post/2019-08-02-boobs-belly-and-baby.md

 **8 weeks later and I am "crazily" still at it!** My body seems to be adjusting to the "New Normal". **However, I give myself full permission at any time to pull the plug on this whole operation!**

 I set small goals for myself with this whole breastfeeding silliness. **"Can I make it 2 weeks?
-2 months?".** My next goal is 3 months. **With each goal that set and achieve; I celebrate!**
+2 months?".** My next goal is 3 months. **With each goal that I set and achieve; I celebrate!**

 **Maybe I will make it to the coveted 6 months or even 1 year of breastfeeding.** Or maybe I will decide I am done at 3 months. **The bottom line for all you breastfeeding-amazing-super-moms out there is, YOU ALL ROCK!** No matter how long or short you did it for; that time can never be undone!
 SO BRAVO!